 Student Organizations are a vital part of college life and offer HBU students a myriad of opportunities to connect and become involved in campus life.
-Participation in these groups will provide additional opportunities to enrich your college experience.
-For more details about organizations, contact the Student

-Involvement Office, second floor of the M.D.
-Anderson Student Center, 281-649-3124, or go to Student Organizations.
+For more details about organizations, contact the Student Involvement Office, second floor of the M.D.
+Anderson Student Center, 281-649-3124, or go to Student Organizations page on the website, www.hbu.edu/studentorgs for a full listing of student organization offerings.
 Student organizations on campus include: